 Of Mahler, Bernstein once wrote: "In [his] position as Amen-sayer to symphonic music, through exaggeration and distortion, through squeezing the last drops of juice out of that glorious fruit, Mahler was granted the honor of having the last word, uttering the final sigh, letting fall the last living tear, saying the final goodbye."

 Wasn't that also Bernstein himself?
 Like Mahler, Bernstein was a flammable mixture of ego and vision, of flamboyance and angst.
 You didn't have to know him personally to know this about him.
-You heard it in his music, both his own as a composer and the music of others when he lifted a
+You heard it in his music, both his own as a composer and the music of others when he lifted a baton.

 Composed when Mahler was dying, his Ninth Symphony grieves, yearns and rages before resigning itself to death.
-In this as in other music, Bernstein squeezed out the last drops, let fall the last living tear.

 Britten composed his "War Requiem" for the consecration of the new Coventry Cathedral in England, replacing the edifice destroyed during World War II.
 The music pits the Roman Catholic mass